 I do not know anyone who would say that this parable describes, in every detail, the actual conditions after death.
 For one thing, the Bible never gives us any hint that Abraham is in heaven right now.
 Nowhere do the Scriptures teach that Abraham has already been raised from the dead, but rather is as David, whose sepulchre is with us to this day.
 "Men and brethren, let me freely speak unto you of the patriarch David, that he is both dead and buried, and his sepulchre is with us unto this day. ...
-For David is not ascended into the heavens: but he saith himself, The LORD said unto my Lord, Sit thou on my right hand," (Acts 2:29, 34)
+For David is not ascended into the heavens: but he saith himself, The LORD said unto my Lord, Sit thou on my right hand."
+(Acts 2:29, 34)

 If we really want to know what the Bible teaches on a particular subject, we must gather all the references that deal with that subject and weigh the evidence.
-"For precept must be upon precept, precept upon precept; line upon line, line upon line; here a little, and there a little:" (Isaiah 28:10) We must be as the noble Bereans, who searched the Scriptures daily to see if those things are so.
-"These were more noble than those in Thessalonica, in that they received the word with all readiness of mind, and searched the scriptures daily, whether those things were so."
+"For precept must be upon precept, precept upon precept; line upon line, line upon line; here a little, and there a little."
+(Isaiah 28:10) We must be as the noble Bereans, who "searched the scriptures daily, whether those things were so."
 (Acts 17:11)